lteu/cafe/README.md

-a website that illustrate cafe products
+a website that illustrates cafe products
 -----
 exercises